MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online.md

 ---
-title: Listing some issues for Skype for Business Online.
+title: Listing some issues for Skype for Business Online
 description: This article lists Skype for Business Online related issues.
 author: AmandaAZ
 manager: dcscontentpm